honeycombio/refinery/config.md

 ### `MaxConnectionAgeGrace`

-MaxConnectionAgeGrace is the duration beyond MaxConnectionAge after which the connection will be forcibly closed.
+MaxConnectionAgeGrace is the duration beyond `MaxConnectionAge` after which the connection will be forcibly closed.

-This is an additive period after MaxConnectionAge after which the connection will be forcibly closed (in case the upstream node ignores the GoAway request).
+This setting is in case the upstream node ignores the `GoAway` request.
-0s sets duration to infinity.
+"0s" sets duration to infinity.

 - Not eligible for live reload.
 - Type: `duration`